 The Language of Atrocity and Humanitarian Sentiment

 The Oxford English Dictionary defines the noun atrocity as “an atrocious deed; an act of extreme cruelty and heinousness.”
 It attributes the first use of this meaning of atrocity to Thomas Jefferson, who referred in 1793 to the “atrocities” committed by a Native American tribe.
-That year also saw the execution of the French King Louis XVI, and the beginning of the Reign of Terror under the command of Maximilien Robespierre, which led to the execution of tens of thousands of people for counter-revolutionary activity in France.
-English pamphlet literature in relation to these events of the French revolution sometimes referred to these events as “atrocities.”
-Yet it was not until almost a century later, in the 1870s, that “atrocity” in the sense we are most familiar with – as “an act of extreme cruelty and heinousness” – entered public narratives about armed conflict and colonial exploitation with full force.
+That year also saw the execution of the French King Louis XVI and the beginning of the Reign of Terror under the command of Maximilien Robespierre, which led to the execution of tens of thousands of people for counter-revolutionary activity in France.
+English pamphlet literature in relation to these events of the French revolution sometimes referred to these events as atrocities.
+Yet it was not until almost a century later, in the 1870s, that atrocity in the sense we are most familiar with – as “an act of extreme cruelty and heinousness” – entered public narratives about armed conflict and colonial exploitation with full force.

 In the mid-1870s, as the Ottoman Empire responded to the rise of ethnic nationalism and Christian dissent within its borders, Turkish authorities violently suppressed uprisings against their rule in Bulgaria and Serbia.
-Reprisals against nationalists and Christians gained considerable attention in the British press, and aroused the interest of Liberal and religious non-conformist circles.
-The massacre of thousands of Christians as part of the Turkish reprisals against dissidents, and further allegations about the mutilation of babies and children and the violation of women, made for gruesome reading in the daily newspapers.
+Reprisals against nationalists and Christians gained considerable attention in the British press and aroused the interest of Liberal and religious nonconformist circles.
+The massacre of thousands of Christians as part of the Turkish reprisals against dissidents as well as further allegations about the mutilation of babies and children and the violation of women made for gruesome reading in the daily newspapers.
 William Gladstone, a former Liberal prime minister then in retirement, was inspired to publish a pamphlet in 1876 entitled Bulgarian Horrors and the Question of the East, which was an instant bestseller and generated further coverage of what came to be called “Bulgarian atrocities.”

-The issue had sufficient purchase to restart Gladstone’s political career and, despite the opposition of moderate Liberals and the Conservative Party (who were disinclined to criticise Turkey, then considered an ally), concern about “Bulgarian atrocities” inspired a new form of evangelical mass politics and prompted a wave of moral outrage in Britain.
+The issue had sufficient purchase to restart Gladstone’s political career and, despite the opposition of moderate Liberals and the Conservative Party (who were disinclined to criticize Turkey, then considered an ally), concern about “Bulgarian atrocities” inspired a new form of evangelical mass politics and prompted a wave of moral outrage in Britain.
 After decades of pressure about reform in British politics, culminating in the significant expansion of the male franchise with the Reform Act 1867, by the 1870s the ground for the articulation of moral purpose in politics had moved offshore.
-The timing coincided with a broader shift in aesthetics which saw melodrama increasingly replaced by an emphasis on realism, a development both driven and expressed by the expansion of the press and its predilection for eyewitness accounts.
-As Patrick Joyce has argued, the “weight” and “awful reality” of the powerful term “atrocity”, “demanded expression in the press, the new guardian of the real.”
+The timing coincided with a broader shift in aesthetics that saw melodrama increasingly replaced by an emphasis on realism, a development both driven and expressed by the expansion of the press and its predilection for eyewitness accounts.
+As Patrick Joyce has argued, the “weight” and “awful reality” of the powerful term “atrocity” “demanded expression in the press, the new guardian of the real.”
 The suffering of remote others was back on the agenda in ways that had been in relative abeyance since the abolition movement of the 1830s.